realm/realm-swift/contrib/XCodeCloudPipelines.md

 * Clear unused workflows only after the PR with the targets and Xcode versions changes is merged to `master`.
-* New workflows which includes an environment value should update the environment values manually, e.g. targets with server test. `App Store Connect API` doesn't have allow to set environment values for workflows throughj
+* New workflows which includes an environment value should update the environment values manually, e.g. targets with server test. `App Store Connect API` doesn't have allow to set environment values for workflows in the current API.